Anuj020/FishBreed/README.md

 - Html and CSS for building the front-end user interface.
 - Used Flask framework
-- Python library such as Numpy, joblib, pickle, Scikit-learn
+- Python libraries that are mentioned in requirements.txt file